The Expert: Tony Tammero

 - Their assembly’s improper.
 You’ve got to start with cold, crisp, sturdy Romaine hearts.
 Next, add croutons and THEN dress the salad.
 Once the leaves are evenly coated, plate it, then add the Reggiano so it doesn’t end up on the bottom of the dish.
 It’s also best to work in small batches if possible, never making more than two salads at once in the same bowl.

 - They under-dress.
 It’s not all their fault: So many customers ask for less fattening, “lightly dressed” salads it’s become policy at many spots -- but not at The Palm, where you can have your Caesar dressed their way, or get a dry salad with dressing on the side.

-What to ask your server: “Do you use fresh vegetables on your nachos?”
+What to ask your server: “Do you use unpasteurized eggs?”

 If yes, you know the place is serious.
 Unfortunately, it’s not fool-proof because some cities’ health codes prohibit using unpasteurized eggs.
 Also, some places let their customers’ fear of salmonella play Brutus to a properly egged Caesar.
 This makes Tony sad.